 Two California tax proposals could be devastating for credit funds and their investors

-Both tax proposals, if enacted into law, could be devastating for certain private credit funds and their investors.
+Both proposals, if enacted into law, could be devastating for certain private credit funds and their investors.
 The potential adverse impact and planning opportunities are summarized below.

 Proposed change to single-sales-factor apportionment formula for Financial Institutions